gingasan/delta-engine/free-pokemon/README.md

-# Delta-Pokemon
+# Free Pokémon

-Delta-Pokemon is a self-made game developed based on *Delta-Engine*.
+Free Pokémon is a self-made game developed based on *Delta-Engine*.
 Players can craft their own pokemons by issuing natural language scripts and battle with others.